senwu/emmental-tutorials/superglue/README.rst

 Pretraining [Optional]
 ----------------------
 We use pretrained model to improve model perfromance, for example we use `MNLI` model from `GLUE tutorial <../glue/>`_ for `RTE` and `CB` task, and use `SWAG` model to improve `COPA` task.
-To get the pretrained model, you can train `MNLI` follow GLUE tutorial and `SWAG` in this tutorial.
+To get the pretrained model, you can train `MNLI` model using GLUE tutorial and `SWAG` using this tutorial.

-Note that due to small validation sets and evidence of overfitting to the validation set on some of the tasks (CB, COPA, and WiC), we also recommend using cross-validation on these tasks.
+**Note:** Due to small validation sets and evidence of overfitting to the validation set on some of the tasks (CB, COPA, and WiC), we also recommend using cross-validation on these tasks.
 For each, we ran k-fold cross-validation with a value of k that would result in a validation set of approximately the same size as the original provided split.

 Acknowledgements
 ----------------